How to podcast — A complete guide to starting and growing a podcast

 In fact, with a little planning, you could start monetizing from the moment you release your first episode.

 Here are some ideas and tips you can use to monetize your podcast:

-Patreon was one of the sponsors and speakers at Podcast Movement and the crowdfunding platform provided some interesting insights:
+Patreon sponsors a lot of podcasting conferences, and at a past event the crowdfunding platform provided some interesting insights: